ClojureBridgeLondon/workshop-content-gitbook/additional-projects/clojurebridge-website/deploy-build.md

 # Creating a Deploy build configuration

-Create a build configuration for deployment, to reduce the need to copy the `.js` file to the deploy location.
+Create a build configuration for deployment, to remove the need to copy the `.js` file to the deploy location.

 These instructions assume the `/docs` directory is used by GitHub pages for deploying the website.